andyneeb/eap-clustering/README.md

 Step 8: HitRefresh link in the web page

-You will see (after a short pause) the same web session being served up from a new container
+You will see the same web session being served up from a new container